nicc777/py-animus/README.md

 >
 > As a result, I do not consider the current implementation up to version `v1.0.16` stable or really usable.
 The new implementation will start with version `v1.1.0`
 >
-> Update on 2023-09-20: Its about a month into the rewrite, but there is still a lot to do.
-Progress is probably still below the half way mark.
+> Update on 2023-10-06: Work is ongoing and I am still sorting out a couple of small bugs with regards to variable parsing.

 > **note**
 > At the moment I am merging the [rewrite issue](https://github.com/nicc777/py-animus/issues/83) to the main branch from time to time.
 However, the effort is on-going and there will be no releases until the rewrite is completed.
 The old main branch before the rewrite is now in a branch from the v1.0.16 tag and is available [here](https://github.com/nicc777/py-animus/tree/old_main_release_v1.0.16)